Brooklyn College: Academics

+Undergraduate admissions

+In 2025, Brooklyn College accepted 53.7% of undergraduate applicants with those enrolled having an average 3.42 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1280 SAT score (84% submitting scores) while no ACT scores were reported.

 Undergraduate curriculum

 Beginning in 1981, the college instituted a group of classes that all undergraduates were required to take, called "Core Studies".
 The classes were: Classical Origins of Western Culture, Introduction to Art, Introduction to Music, People, Power, and Politics, The Shaping of the Modern World, Introduction to Mathematical Reasoning and Computer Programming, Landmarks of Literature, Chemistry, Physics, Biology, Geology, Studies in African, Asian, and Latin American Cultures, and Knowledge, Existence and Values.

 In 2006, the Core Curriculum was revamped, and the 13 required courses were replaced with 15 courses in 3 disciplines, from which students were required to take 11.
 In the fall of 2013, Brooklyn College embarked on CUNY's new general education alternative, the Pathways curriculum, consisting of three components: Required Core (four courses), Flexible Core (six courses) and College Option (four courses)—totaling 42 credits.
 Brooklyn College offers over a hundred majors varying from the visual arts to Women's Studies.